Football Features

 First though Rinus Michels, then later Johan Cruyff and eventually Pep Guardiola with his offshoot tiki-taka doctrine.
 But, between those periods of success, there was a man who shunned the improvisation and fluidity of the concept, instead preferring a more pragmatic and structured approach.
 That man was Louis van Gaal.

-During his first Barça stint Van Gaal became something of a polarising coach for what he expressed as a clash of cultures, but his managerial stardust obviously rubbed off on some of his former pupils, as many of them have gone on to thrive in the dugout.
+During his first Barca stint Van Gaal became something of a polarising coach for what he expressed as a clash of cultures, but his managerial stardust obviously rubbed off on some of his former pupils, as many of them have gone on to thrive in the dugout.

-Reiziger meanwhile is part of the Ajax alumnus steering the ship in Amsterdam, working alongside Christian Poulsen and Richard Witschge to assist Erik ten Hag at the Johan Cruyff Arena.
-We’ve also thrown Mourinho in there for good measure, as well.
-Although he wasn’t technically a player, he was a prominent figure in the dressing room.
+Reiziger meanwhile is part of the Ajax alumnus steering the ship in Amsterdam, recently working alongside Christian Poulsen and Richard Witschge to assist Erik ten Hag at the Johan Cruyff Arena.
+He has stuck around in the Dutch capital following Ten Hag’s departure to Manchester United last summer, now assisting John Heitinga.

 Unfortunately, Van Gaal never deployed all these greats together, but there was a Copa del Rey game, against Benidorm of all teams, in which six of the seven started.
 In a 1-0 win at the Estadio Municipal Guillermo Amor in mid-January 1999, this is how they lined up…